 As anyone who has ever contested a traffic ticket knows, courts frequently assume that whatever an officer says is the truth, even when witnesses refute the police's version of events.
 The presumption that an officer behaved appropriately on a given occasion or has accurately described an event is particularly challenging when it comes to scuffles between cops and citizens.
 Given the general predisposition in favor of cops, what's a defendant with a legitimate defense to do?

 Personnel records often contain citizen complaints and other notations of officer misconduct.
 The theory behind giving the defense access to them is that documentation of prior acts of aggression by the officer will corroborate the defendant's claim.
 And the defense can follow the lead of the personnel files, conducting its own investigation of the officer's past behavior.

 That there is a process by which to request police personnel records doesn't mean that defendants automatically get them.
 In many instances, once a defendant makes a proper request of the personnel records of an officer-witness, the government (whether the prosecution or a different government agency that has the records) must review the files and provide any significant information that helps the defense.

 The government typically may lawfully refuse to turn over personnel files if there's no basis to believe they're helpful or relevant to the defendant's case.
 Fortunately, courts frequently oversee the review process in order to determine whether disclosure of the records would be favorable to the defense.

-In California, for example, a defendant is entitled to police personnel file information that's relevant to his or her defense—the defendant doesn’t have to make much of a showing to force the government to turn over and the court to review the relevant records.
+In California, for example, a defendant is entitled to police personnel file information that's relevant to his or her defense—the defendant doesn't have to make much of a showing to force the government to turn over and the court to review the relevant records.
 (See, for example, Cal.
 Pen.
-Code, § 832.7, Evid.
-Code, § 1043 et seq., Garcia v.
+Code, § 832.7 (2019), Evid.
+Code, § 1043 and following (2019), Garcia v.
 Superior Court, 42 Cal.4th 63 (2007).)
-All the defendant must do is provide some specifics as to how the information would support his or her defense or impeach the officer’s credibility.
+All the defendant must do is provide some specifics as to how the information would support his or her defense or impeach the officer's credibility.
 (Garcia v.
 Superior Court, supra.)